ktsu-dev/Containers/DESCRIPTION.md

-High-performance, modern C# container library for .NET 8/9.
-Includes a fixed-size circular buffer (ring buffer) with efficient overwriting, resizing, and prefill support.
+High-performance, specialized container types for .NET with optimized implementations like RingBuffer for efficient fixed-size circular buffer operations.